recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout-guide-adyen-components.md

 ---
 # Overview

-This guide walks you through how to connect your Adyen Components integration correctly to Recurly via the V3 API and Recurly.js.
+This guide walks you through how to connect your Adyen Web Components integration correctly to Recurly via the V3 API and Recurly.js.
 You’ll learn how to configure Adyen’s Web Components, tokenize payments with Recurly.js, and make purchase requests against the Recurly API.

 ### Prerequisites & limitations